AmberLee2427/data-challenge-notebooks/AAS Workshop/Session A: Nexus/ReadMe.md

 ## Creating Nexus accounts

-[Creating a MyST account](https://proper.stsci.edu/proper/authentication/auth){:target="_blank"} is required to log in to the Nexus.
-Click the “Sign Up for MyST” button above to navigate to the sign-up page.
+<a href="https://proper.stsci.edu/proper/authentication/auth" target="_blank">Creating a MyST account</a> is required to log in to the Nexus.
+Click the "Sign Up for MyST" button above to navigate to the sign-up page.

 ## How to access the Nexus

-1. Go to the [Nexus login page](https://roman.science.stsci.edu/hub/){:target="_blank"} (see the “Log In to Nexus” button at the top of the page).
+1. Go to the <a href="https://roman.science.stsci.edu/hub/" target="_blank">Nexus login page</a> (see the "Log In to Nexus" button at the top of the page).

 2. Sign in with your MyST account.